10 Awesome Things To Do In Lisbon Cruise Port + Port Guide

 4.3.
 Jerónimos Monastery (Mosteiro dos Jerónimos)

-This impressive monastery is a UNESCO World Heritage Site and one of the most important religious structures in Lisbon.
 The western wing of the Jerónimos Monastery along with the main visitors’ entrance is home to the Maritime Museum, dedicated to the history of navigation in Portugal, definitely worth visiting while you are there.

 Monument to the Discoveries